Guitar Tablature: Symbols, Notations and Abbreviations

 Show more information|Show less information

-Symbols, Notations and Abbreviations Used in Guitar Tablatures
+Symbols, Notations, and Abbreviations Used in Guitar Tablature

 Magazine/software guitar tab examples ASCII tab examples Abbreviations and extra information Full name